Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/308-debian-stable-and-ubuntu-lts-support.md

 **Test steps**

-1. Power on the DUT.
+1. Install system via iPXE on USB storage.

 **Expected result**

+The information about succesfull installation should be displayed.

 ### LBT002.002 Boot Ubuntu from USB

 **Test description**

+This test verifies that Ubuntu LTS modern ditribution could be booted from USB storage on the DUT.

 **Test configuration data**